Programa Logo

 4. Clients want proof, not promises.
 Digital dashboards.
 Performance-based certifications verified over 12 months of actual operation.
 Transparent budgeting with real-time updates.
 The era of "trust us, we're professionals" is over.

 5. Design-build wins.
 At 47% of all U.S. construction spending and growing at 5.2% annually, design-build isn't an alternative delivery method anymore.
 It's the default.
+And the shift from Low Bid to Qualifications-Based Selection means your reputation and marketing matter more than ever.

 Five forces radar chart showing carbon accountability, labor scarcity, data center demand, client expectations, and design-build dominance